 Software specifications and requirements are different in each industry, but it is important to choose the correct software.
-52% of business leaders complain about the lack of process mining solutions as the key problem behind their low rates of adoption.
+52% of business leaders identify the lack of right process mining solution or expertise as the key problem behind their low rates of adoption, according to process mining stats.

 Current status of open source in process mining